 Gifts made to one spouse

-Gifts or other large financial amounts specifically given to one partner remain separate personal property during a divorce.
+Gifts or other large financial amounts given explicitly to one partner remain separate personal property during a divorce.
 The worth of the gift would not affect the fair distribution of marital assets, but instead, belong to the spouse who received the gift alone.
 This applies to: